 The complexity of depiction and representation evoked by this series addresses fundamental questions about painting that have preoccupied us throughout the ages.
 It was precisely for this reason that Richter requested that his Birkenau series be displayed in the Alte Nationalgalerie.

 The presentation of the Birkenau series marks the beginning of a long-term collaboration between the Nationalgalerie of the Staatliche Museen zu Berlin and the GERHARD RICHTER KUNSTSTIFTUNG.
 Beginning in 2023, the Birkenau series and other works by the artist (about 100 works from several periods) will form a permanent exhibition in a dedicated Gerhard Richter room in one of the buildings of the Nationalgalerie.
 The collection will ultimately be housed in a large, dedicated space in the new Museum des 20.
 Jahrhunderts at the Kulturforum.

-A special exhibition by the Nationalgalerie, Staatliche Museen zu Berlin.
+A special exhibition of the Nationalgalerie, Staatliche Museen zu Berlin

 Presented with the support of the Kuratorium Preussischer Kulturbesitz.

 Sun 10:00 - 18:00

 Opening times on public holidays Plan your visit